Bburago: Detail and rendering

 Models were attractive and well-done but this was when larger scales were just becoming (along with Polistil) popular as toys for easier rendering of details - yet before collector and consumer demand for near-perfect rendition occurred through the 1990s.
 So, some of the Martoys lines simply did not look right.
-The frames on the opening doors of the FIAT 127 were thick, unrefined and appeared toy-like.
+The frames on the opening doors of the Fiat 127 were thick, unrefined and appeared toy-like.
 The BMW 3.0 CS simply could not capture the delicate fender curves of the real car and grille proportions were squarish.
-The subtle lines that defined the beauty of the real machine that Alexander Calder went on to decorate were lost on the Martoys model.

-The Porsche 911 had a big amount of details, both in engine, body, lights and script and logo detail.
-With a little bit of trim paint, the model was stunning.
-Nevertheless, the Porsche's roof line and rear quarters do not appear perfectly captured.
+The Porsche 911 had a good amount of details, both in engine, body, lights and script and logo detail but it also suffered from incorrect proportions.
+Models often required detailing by the owner to enhance the depicted details.

 Packaging

 Martoys boxes had two different card-box designs.
 The older one featured accentuated rounded graphic letters popular in the 1970s.
 The lettering was overlapped and staggered on top of itself four times, starting with a dark purple blue in the background and fading to lighter and lighter green on top, the 'O' in Martoys formed a three-ring red bulls eye that looked like the Target store symbol.
 The design was colorful and not subtle –it was more toy-like than collector-like.
 The boxes featured a picture of the model and not usually the real car (in contrast to fellow Italian manufacturer Polistil's S series which had actual photos of the real automobile).
 Later, all models had a white box with less flamboyant graphics.
-As with Polistil's S-series, box designs did not have the transparent plastic window to see the real model inside that became the standard for all larger-scale toys later on.
-Printed on the bottom panel of the box were specifications of the real car, and if you were lucky the catalog came inside.
+As with Polistil's S-series, the box designs did not have the transparent plastic window to see the real model inside that became the standard for all larger-scale toys later on.
+Printed on the bottom panel of the box were specifications of the real car along with the inclusion of a catalog inside the box.